ZackAkil/rgb-neural-net/README.md

 -   - [x] 6 node
 -   - [x] 7 node
 - [x] Create LED mapper (to map to neuron weights)
--   - [x] Refactor server sending code into one doctument that:
+-   - [x] Re-factor server sending code into one document that:
 -   -   [x] Sets an led to a value (one number converts to RGB)
 #### Optional
 - [ ] Get canvas